Gaza–Israel conflict: 2006–2007

+2007–2022

-In September 2007, citing an intensification of Qassam rocket attacks, Israel declared Gaza "hostile territory."
+In September 2007, Israel declared Gaza "hostile territory."
+Historian Jean-Pierre Filiu finds this assertion "absurd", given that up to this point Israel had already fought 9 wars against Gaza.
 The declaration allowed Israel to prevent the transfer of electricity, fuel, and other supplies into Gaza.
-The stated purpose of this blockade was to pressure Hamas into ending the rocket attacks and to deprive them of the supplies necessary for the continuation of rocket attacks.
-Israel's decision to cut fuel supplies to Gaza were widely condemned as "collective punishment."
+Hamas considered this a declaration of war, while Israel stated its purpose was to pressure Hamas into ending Qassam rocket attacks (which Israel said were intensifying).
+Israel's decision to cut fuel supplies to Gaza were widely condemned (including by the European Union) as "collective punishment."

 Israel has also arrested Hamas officials in the West Bank, including two cabinet members.
 Such arrests have been strongly condemned by international organizations and politicians.

 By January 2008, according to a United Nations study, the economic effects of Israel's blockade on Gaza reached a critical threshold.
 Finally, on 17 January 2008, Israel sealed the border completely following a rise in rocket attacks.
 The breach of the Gaza-Egypt border began on 23 January 2008, after gunmen in the Gaza Strip set off an explosion near the Rafah Border Crossing, destroying part of the former Israeli Gaza Strip barrier.
 The United Nations estimates that as many as half the 1.5 million population of the Gaza Strip crossed the border into Egypt seeking food and supplies.